 These mobile security threats are rising day-by-day.
 Implementing these key considerations is not an option rather it is the need of the hour.
 Along with the above-mentioned ways to secure your mobile data one must possess proper knowledge about the mobile security and enhance the security posture time to time.

-These key considerations in your Enterprise mobile apps strategy will help you exercise proper security compliance, provide you flexibility in data sharing and keep the hackers miles away.
+These key considerations in your Enterprise mobile apps development strategy will help you exercise proper security compliance, provide you flexibility in data sharing and keep the hackers miles away.